2 Days in Seville: The Perfect Itinerary for First-Time Visitors (2026)

 Setas de Sevilla at night

-It costs more to go up in the evening (and at €15 apiece it’s frankly a bit steep) but the very unique experience is much better at night when you can enjoy a show of brilliant colored lights as you take in the sweeping views of the city.
-There is an elevator up and a choice of either stairs or the elevator down.
+It costs more to go up in the evening (~€15 during the day and ~€18 at sunset/evening).
+There is an elevator up and a choice between stairs and the elevator down.
 We didn’t have any trouble with queues in January; we purchased tickets at the door, but it's probably better to book ahead for a summer evening.

 It feels a bit touristy, but it is a nice experience and gives you the excuse to mosey into the Plaza de la Encarnación, which is a bustling neighborhood somewhat recently revitalized with some nice restaurants and fun activities in the streets.